Mkrolick/Mkrolick/README.md

 About:..

-Reality: GEB, Simulation and Simulacra, Phychopolitics, Technopoly, Superintelligence

-Meaning: Demian, Solaris, Man's Search for Meaning, Things Hidden Since the Foundation of the World, Amusing Ourselves to Death, Psychopolitics (Both Versions)

-Fever Dream: Sirens of Titan, A Clockwork Orange, Tales From Outer Suburbia, The Master and Margarita, Chainsaw Man
+Technopoly, Superintelligence, Notes from the Underground, Demian, Solaris, Man's Search for Meaning, Things Hidden Since the Foundation of the World, Amusing Ourselves to Death, Psychopolitics (Both Versions), GEB, Simulation and Simulacra, Sirens of Titan, A Clockwork Orange, Tales From Outer Suburbia, The Master and Margarita, Chainsaw Man

-Todo: read Žižek
+Todo: read Žižek & Nikolai Gogol